Samrolz009/webAppTest/README.md

 npm install
 npm start

-# the backend was created in a local environment not in a virtual environment
+# the backend was created in a local environment not in a virtual environment, also, Docker was not utilized

 # Inside the testinterviewBack run the following command to install the dependencies
 pip install django djangorestframework django-cors-headers